Enable LDAP

 4. Click Save.
 Now two actions become possible: Run LDAP sync and Test LDAP connection.

 5. Run the Test LDAP connection action to test connection to LDAP.
-You can view the action result in the Jobs section.
+You can view the action result on the Jobs page.

 6. Run the Run LDAP sync action to synchronize the users, groups, and their memberships from Active Directory, OpenLDAP, or FreeIPA into ADCM.
-You can view the action result in the Jobs section.
+You can view the action result on the Jobs page.

 NOTE